retaildevcrews/capi-in-codespaces/README.md

   ```

 - The `clusterctl` CLI tool handles the lifecycle of a Cluster API management cluster.
-Ensure the latest version of the CLI installed to your GH Codespaces
+Ensure an up-to-date version of the CLI installed to your GH Codespaces:

   ```bash